BoxerChoi/Error-Scraper/readme.md

 ## 1. About Error-Scraper

 The best of the best log tracking assistant that provides tailing and alert mailing for your log files.
-This program supports the functionality of searching for specific keywords within a large number of log files.
+This program also supports the functionality of searching for specific keywords within a large number of log files.

 ## 2. Development environment